 - Can reduce cholesterol and lower blood pressure

-- Good for weight loss and can keep you full
+- High-quality protein is good for weight loss and can keep you full

 - It contains anti-inflammatory and antioxidant properties

 - Healthy for your gut and digestive system due to its fiber content

 - Versatile for different diets, offering terrific nutrition